Natalie Korneitsik: Post beauty pageants

 Korneitsik hosted The Global Expansion Conference in London in 2022 and 2023.

 In 2023 Korneitsik decided to continue her education at UNAM by entering the Faculty of Political Science, which made her the first Estonian ever in the hundred-year history of the university.

 In 2024, Natalie became a partner and judge at the Miss Universe Estonia.
-After an 11-year absence, Estonia is set to return to the Miss Universe pageant.

 In 2025, Natalie Korneitsik took over as national director of Miss Universe Estonia, marking the official return of the Miss Universe license to Estonia.